 The friendship between Lou Reed and David Bowie is one of those moments of rock and roll which makes your heart feel warm and fuzzy.
 The pair were as inseparable creatively at many times in their career and each found comfort in the other.

 Bowie would go on to produce Reed’s enigmatic solo record Transformer and Reed would go on to proclaim Bowie as one of the greatest musicians to ever live.
 In 1972, Bowie took his chance at a Royal Festival Hall concert in London to introduce Britain to Lou Reed and yet in turn cement himself as a legend.

 “He was a master,” said Bowie upon hearing the news of the death of his “old friend” Reed—and it’s hard to argue.
 With Velvet Underground and with his solo work, Reed demonstrated the kind of nuanced and notorious alt-pop music that would make Reed a kind of deity in the realm of records.
 Only matched by his friend and collaborator Bowie.

 The pair met in 1971 as Bowie—not a huge star at this point by any stretch of the imagination—was introduced to Lou by Tony Zanetta (whom would go on to become the tour manager of Bowie’s infamous ‘Diamond Dogs Tour’).
 Zanetta had caught Bowie’s eye when depicting Andy Warhol in the film Pork, he would also introduce Bowie to Warhol and Iggy Pop during this same week.

 Zanetta once said in an interview: “They, I think, got along pretty well.
 Lou was the really smart-alecky, sarcastic New York guy.
 But I think he and David were pretty cautious of each other.
 It was almost like the beginning of a romance.
 They were kind of sizing each other up.
-Lou was on his best behavior with David and then after dinner we went to Max’s Kansas City.”
+Lou was on his best behaviour with David and then after dinner, we went to Max’s Kansas City.”